At the age of 8 CJ was cast as the lead in his school's musical production of Rooster Rag. His love of entertaining was

 In 2000, feeling a little restless, CJ decided to apply to a few television game and quiz shows.
-His first contestant appearance was a mediocre showing on Pass the Buck but his next was a lucky win on Fifteen to One.
-This was followed by what he thought would be his last show, The Weakest Link.
+His first contestant appearance was a mediocre showing on Pass the Buck but this was succeeded by a lucky win on Fifteen to One.
+Then came The Weakest Link.
 Despite consistently being the strongest player he was the third voted off and launched into his now infamous rant in his post game interview.
 This immediately attracted national attention and the programme asked him back for a Bad Losers' Special which he won.
-A further 12 programmes across the channels invited him to take part giving him free rein to exercise his general knowledge and, as one executive tactfully described it, his 'refreshing forthrightness of opinion'.
+A further 12 programmes across the channels invited him to take part giving him freedom to exercise his general knowledge and, as one executive tactfully described it, his 'refreshing forthrightness of opinion'.

 In the first week of 2003 CJ received a phone call about a new concept quiz show called Eggheads.
 Intrigued by the idea of 5 quiz champions competing against different daily challengers, he went along to the read through and happily agreed to take part.
 However, realising that only a tiny percentage of shows even reach the pilot stage, never mind the rarified heights of commissioning, he expected nothing further would develop.
 He was a little more than stunned by a second call in July advising him that not only had the new show been accepted, filming actually started in 3 weeks and he'd better get learning!